woodcox/city-jekyll/README.md

 Please note this is a work in progress.
 The theme has not been created yet.
 This is what I am working towards.

 Welcome to the **city-jekyll** theme!
 This is the theme for [City Evangelical Church](https://cecleeds.co.uk) website.
 It's built using [Jekyll](https://jekyllrb.com/) and [Primitive UI](https://taniarascia.github.io/primitive).
-The theme is a design toolkit for developing fast sass-y, responsive websites with browser-consistent styling.
+The theme is a design toolkit for developing fast sass-y, responsive websites with browser-consistent styling and postcss superpowers.

 Demo available: [here](http://woodcock3.github.io/city-jekyll/)